-The County Department of the Seattle-King County Public Health Department (SKCPHD) is charged with protecting the health and well-being of King County citizens residing outside of the City of Seattle through prevention, intervention, education and regulation.
+((The County Department of the Seattle-King County Public Health Department (SKCPHD)))

+Public Health - Seattle & King County is charged with protecting the health and well-being of King County ((citizens))residents residing outside of the City of Seattle through prevention, intervention, education and regulation.
 Please see the Master Plan for Seattle-King County Public Health Facilities for an inventory of facilities, forecast of future needs and a finance plan.